suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What is your favorite HTML tag?
 - What goes in the head of your HTML?
 - What is `<!DOCTYPE html>` do?
 Is it needed?
+- What are the purpose of the meta tags in the head of an HTML file?
+- What is the difference between an inline and a block element?
+Give an example of each.
+- What is the purpose of alt text in an image tag?
+- What heading types are supported in HTML?
+- How do you create a link that opens in a new browser tab?
+- What does it mean to write semantic HTML?
+- What are the types of lists that are available in HTML?
+- Semantically, what is the best way to set up navigation menu content?
+- What is the basic structure of an HTML file?

 CSS
 - What is your working definition of the box model?